DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/column-order-state.md

 # ColumnOrderState Plugin Reference

-Plugin that manages the order of displayed columns.
+The plugin that manages the order of displayed columns.

 ## User Reference